deco3500-2017/Barnabees-UQLyfe/README.md

 UQ Lyfe, as a platform, is being developed with the primary goal of unifying and gamifying the way that curricular and extra-curricular activity is participated in at the University of Queensland.
 This platform needs to appeal to both students who wish to increase activity involvement, and club leaders and teachers who wish to reach out to more people from within the UQ sphere.
 The application revolves around an experience and levelling system.
 This system is directly inspired by classic RPG (Role Playing Game) quest logs that allow players to manage what tasks are available for them to complete.

 This system is typically broken up into main, secondary and miscellaneous sections and ordered by the amount of experience points gained from the completion.
 Experience can be earned through various tasks such as attending events, completing tasks, hosting events and having students attend the events you have created.
 All experience earned contributes to the overall rank associated with the user’s profile.
-The aim of this rank is to be an overall quantifiable representation of the user’s involvement with UQ.
+The aim of this rank is to be an overall quantifiable representation of the user’s involvement within UQ.
 This rank can be compared to other students via a leaderboard system.
 This app not only aims to motivate students to get involved, but also aims to simply increase awareness of activities on campus and their attendees.
 Seeing that others are attending an event can spark one’s interest to do the same.

 The groups initial feasibility research showed that there was a clear need for a social application like UQ Lyfe.
 The broad userbase within the campus introduces some difficulties in defining audience, however it was evident that the target users could be broken down into deferring levels of involvement.
 Another segmentation level was content creators, those who create activities and content consumers who attend events and level-up their experience.
 Once aspect that the group has determined that needs to be tested further, is the consumers motivation to use the application.
 As we have hypothesized above, we believe that competition may be the driving incentive to get involved, however a more tangible reward may be necessary.
 Some initial ideas were UQU gift cards, exclusive events or discounts to food vendors around the University.
 This will be elaborated on with concrete data as development continues.